 - Theme set-up

 - Product set-up

 - Configuration (including Google Analytics, payment gateways, mailing list and all your critical Shopify Apps)

 - Launch help

-With our experience with some of the biggest international expansions on Shopify (and running an international business ourselves) we know what to do.
-Let us take care of all the logistics, leaving you to focus on what you do best: running your business, and fulfilling all the new orders you’ll be taking.
+With our experience with some of the biggest international expansions on Shopify (and running an international business ourselves), we know what to do.
+We take care of all the logistics, leaving you to focus on what you do best: running your business and fulfilling all the new orders you’ll be taking.

-And if you’ve got questions about any part of the internationalisation process, drop us a comment below, and we’ll get back to you as soon as we can.
+Finally, If you have any questions about the internationalization process, drop us a comment below.
+We’ll get back to you as soon as we can.